estebanspina/fws/readme.md

-# Manifesto of the FWSL (Functional Web Scripting Language)
+# Manifesto of the FW Scripting Language

 ## Introduction

-Modern software development—particularly in the web domain—has historically been dominated by imperative and object-oriented paradigms.
+Modern software development —particularly in the web domain— has historically been dominated by imperative and object-oriented paradigms.
 While these models have provided viable solutions, they also reveal clear limitations in terms of scalability, maintainability, concurrency, and code reasoning.
 In this context, **FWSL (Functional Web Scripting Language)** emerges as a disruptive and necessary proposal: a programming language grounded in the functional paradigm, designed from the ground up for robust, declarative, and highly predictable web development.

 ## Purpose